a412h/Dragon2/README.md

 ## Description
 This project is a CUDA port of the solver ryujin (https://github.com/conservation-laws/ryujin).
-It is not a fork as many parts of the original code have been entirely rewritten for CUDA, and it is not an official contribution.
+It is not a fork as most of the original code have been entirely rewritten for CUDA, and it is not an official contribution.

 ## Key Concepts
 The approach followed here is to transfer the entire computation on the GPU to offer maximal speed.

 ## Remarks
 - Version II (Navier-Stokes)
-  Only two dimension cases have been tested
-  Only the Navier-Stokes cylinder case has been tested
+  - Navier-Stokes Mach3 cylinder cases in 2d and 3d have been tested
 - Single GPU computation
 - Except for the generation of output files, libraries OpenMP, MPI and SIMD have been removed, as all computations are done on the GPU